 Our family nature hike was a mix of digging, flower sniffing and snoozing.

-Back as base camp Min set up his birthday hammock.
-Min had always wanted a hammock, his ideal setting; two palm trees and a white sandy beach.
-Sadly I could not deliver a tropical beach setting within the Northern Arizona limits, however I think he was ok with this view.
+Back at base camp, Min set up his birthday hammock.
+Min had always wanted a hammock.
+His ideal setting; two palm trees and a white sandy beach.
+Sadly I could not deliver a tropical beach setting within the Northern Arizona limits, however, I think he was ok with this view.

 How many people on the planet can say they took a nana nap overlooking the North Rim?